Rogue River–Siskiyou National Forest: Geography

 The former Siskiyou portion of the Rogue River–Siskiyou National Forest is located in parts of four counties in southwestern Oregon and northwestern California.
 In descending order of land area they are Curry, Josephine, and Coos counties in Oregon and Del Norte County in California.
-It has a land area of 1094726 acre.
+It has a land area of 4430 km2.
 There are local ranger district offices located in Cave Junction, Gold Beach, and Powers.

 Nearly all of the national forest is mountainous and includes parts of the Southern Oregon Coast Range, the Klamath Mountains, and the Cascade Range.

 The largest river in the national forest is the Rogue River, which originates in the Cascade Range and flows through the Klamath Mountains and Coast Range.
 The Illinois River is a major tributary of the Rogue in the Klamath Mountains, while the Sixes, Elk, Pistol, Chetco, and Winchuck rivers drain the Coast Range directly to the Pacific Ocean.